pommes-public/pommesdispatch/docs/model/background.rst

 **quasi day-ahead market** in order to serve an inflexible and exogenously given demand.
 We also include power storages and demand response.
 The latter enables parts of the demand to adjust in a flexible manner.
-Thus, the aggregated power plants capacities which are sorted by their marginal costs result in a merit order that is similar to the aggregated supply curves in the real day-ahead auction procedure in competitive power markets.
+Thus, the aggregated power plants' capacities which are sorted by their marginal costs result in a merit order that is similar to the aggregated supply curves in the real day-ahead auction procedure in competitive power markets.

 The perspective of our model is to assume that there is a "social planner" optimizing the power system in terms of minimizing its overall (dispatch) costs under the prevalent constraints, such as demand coverage or power plants capacity limits.
-We assume this social planner to have **perfect** foresight over the entire simulation time frame.
+We assume this social planner to have **perfect foresight** over the entire simulation time frame.
 We offer a :ref:`rolling-horizon` to break with this assumption.
 Our basic approach is quite common for **fundamental bottom-up modeling** of power systems